 UPDATE: Please note that applications for the co-curators as advertised below are now closed, as the required training sessions are now underway.
-However if you’re still interested in getting involved in Sampad’s Partition Trail project in some way, please email Katy email@example.com
+However, if you’d still like to get involved in Sampad’s Partition Trail project, please email Katy at firstname.lastname@example.org.

-Sampad is looking to recruit 20 volunteers who can help to curate our new Partition Trail exhibition based at Soho House, Birmingham, which will launch 16th November 2017.
+Sampad is looking to recruit 20 volunteers who can help to curate our new Partition Trail exhibition based at Soho House, Birmingham, which will launch on 16 November 2017.

 The selected volunteers will attend a series of workshops over the summer holidays to help form the exhibition’s ideas, messages and design.